Ford Galaxy (2015-2023) Review

 Trim levels and standard equipment

 As of mid-2021, Ford culled most of the trim levels and engine options in the Galaxy lineup.
-The only trim level now available when new is Titanium trim, although there is still plenty of used examples of the previous spec options, which we've detailed here.
+The only trim level available for the latest car was the Titanium trim.

-There are three option packs: Driver Assistance, Titanium Lux and Winter.
-The Driver Assistance pack is available on both trim levels, but you’ll need to buy the Titanium to get the other two.
+There were three option packs: Driver Assistance, Titanium Lux and Winter.
+The Driver Assistance pack was available on both trim levels, but you had to buy the Titanium to get the other two.

-If you’re buying used, the discontinued Titanium X trim is worth a look, as it packs some desirable options and accessories as standard.
-Highlights include leather seats, a panoramic sunroof, electric tailgate, heated seats and a rear-view camera.
+The Titanium X trim gets our vote for tech, as it packed some desirable options and accessories as standard.
+Highlights included leather seats, a panoramic sunroof, an electric tailgate, heated seats and a rear-view camera.

 Ask the heycar experts: common questions